 Peugeot e-2008 0-62mph, top speed and acceleration

-Peugeot has only released an estimated 0-62mph time of nine seconds for the e-2008 so far, while top speed is capped at 93mph to preserve battery life.
+Peugeot claims a 0-62mph time of nine seconds for the e-2008, while top speed is capped at 93mph to preserve range.
 On the road, the Peugeot is uninspiring but perfectly adequate to drive.
 There are various drive modes on offer, including a Sport mode that noticeably sharpens up throttle response and steering weight, while Eco will eke out a few extra miles but can make the throttle feel a little too unresponsive.
 The default Normal mode strikes the happy balance you want, and makes the Peugeot a pleasant car to drive.

 There are two levels of brake regeneration.
 The default mode is very subtle and barely any stronger than the engine braking you experience in a petrol or diesel car.
 You trigger the heavier regeneration mode by tugging the gearlever backwards into its ‘B’ setting, and, while there’s very noticeable drag when you lift off the throttle, the system still bleeds in smoothly and is easy to modulate once you're used to it.
 It’s not really strong enough for the 'one-pedal' driving that's possible in a Nissan Leaf, however.